canonical/ubuntu-image-legacy/ubuntu-image.rst

     In the case of ambiguities, the size hint is ignored and the calculated size for the volume will be used instead.

+--image-file-list FILENAME
+    Print to ``FILENAME``, a list of the file system paths to all the disk images created by the command, if any.

 Image content options
 ---------------------